ReikaKalseki/FTweaks/README.md

 Increases green (Tier 3) assembler from 1.25x to 1.5x speed, as if the four speed modules inside actually worked Changes spawners' damage resistance to explosions from 5/15% to negative, as big bubbly things are not known for shockwave resilience, and there is otherwise no realistic way to destroy spawners pre-oil
 KSPower windmills are made somewhat cheaper
+Big Brother expanded-area radars now scan further but only monitor the normal area

 Secondary Features: